Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 Carbon Monoxide Awareness and Prevention in Juarez

-Carbon monoxide (CO) is an invisible killer gas created by fuel combustion in appliances, fireplaces, stoves, furnaces, etc. When the gas leaks indoors, it can poison people or animals who breathe it in.
+Carbon monoxide (CO) is an invisible toxic gas created by fuel combustion in appliances, fireplaces, stoves, furnaces, etc. When the gas leaks indoors, it can poison people or animals who breathe it in.

 The symptoms of carbon monoxide poisoning include headaches, dizziness, nausea, disorientation, weakness, chest discomfort, and loss of consciousness.